JaquelineSayuri/Raizes/README.md

 # Raizes
-This program calculate n roots of a polynomial function with order n.
+This program (in C) calculate n roots of a polynomial function with order n.